sethbassett/foss_meetups/README.md

 # foss_meetups
-Content for the Tallahassee FOSS Metup Group
+Content for the Tallahassee FOSS Meetups